Aparin/tableAndGraphMaker/README.md

-Generator of tables and graphs for Znanion.ru
+Generator of tables and graphs for Znanion.ru.
+Example work: https://znanion.ru/dengi/dividendy-i-dohodnost-akcij-sberbanka-obychnye-i-privilegirovannye/